WKSU: Ideastream merger

-The Portager reported on September 9, 2021, that Kent State University's Board of Trustees were planning to vote at their forthcoming meeting on a "public service operating agreement" proposal de facto merging WKSU into WCPN owner Ideastream; the meeting's advance agenda was largely withheld from the public but leaked to the Portager anonymously.
+The Portager reported on September 9, 2021, that Kent State University's board of trustees were planning to vote at their forthcoming meeting on a "public service operating agreement" proposal de facto merging WKSU into WCPN owner Ideastream; the meeting's advance agenda was largely withheld from the public but leaked to the Portager anonymously.
 The details of the agreement proposal had Ideastream assuming operations of WKSU on October 1, 2021, with all WKSU employees retained by Ideastream for at least one year, while the university would still contribute to their retirement pensions.
 This proposal had origins in a $100,000 CPB grant jointly awarded to WKSU and Ideastream on September 1, 2020, to help expand public media service in Northeast Ohio and encourage collaboration between both entities.
 The grant was prompted due to a decline in electronic and print journalism jobs in the region by 60% since 2004.

 Elizabeth Bartz, a former member of WKSU's community advisory council, found out about the merger proposal just before her term expired in May 2021 and voiced her disappointment in the lack of communication with Kent State president Todd Diacon.
-Diacon countered by stating privacy had to be maintained in the event that the proposal—which would directly involve WKSU employees—did not come to fruition.
+Diacon countered by stating privacy had to be maintained in the event that the proposal—directly involving WKSU employees—did not come to fruition.
 Former WKSU general manager John Perry interpreted the proposal as "a deep alignment" between the two entities that had a "potential upside" despite the likely changes, while Perry's successor Al Bartholet expressed concern about WKSU having their focus on Kent and Akron diminished in favor of Ideastream's Cleveland orientation.
 Bartholet's concerns were echoed by Bartz, who felt that WKSU was a "treasure (that) is leaving Northeast Ohio" and would "be second to ideastream".
-Former radio executive John Gorman noted that WKSU's news department had for decades been a strong contributor to NPR, while WCPN had only recently established a fully-staffed newsroom with coverage that "pales in comparison".
+Former radio executive John Gorman noted that WKSU's news department had for decades been a strong contributor to NPR, while WCPN had only recently established a fully staffed newsroom with coverage that "pales in comparison".
 A press release on Ideastream's web site concurrently stated that WKSU had been in operation for 71 years, "almost twice as long as WCPN".